taskcluster/taskgraph/docs/glossary.rst

   Scope
     Taskcluster permission required to perform a particular action.
 Each task has a set of these permissions determining what it can do.

+  Parameters
+    A set of runtime values passed into the Decision task that define the context the graph is being generated in.
+For instance, parameters can be used to specify whether the generation is for a pull request or a push.